universitytheater/utheater.github.io/_bylaws/4_bylaws_ut_proposals.md

     RSOs may propose to collaborate with UT with the same deadline as mainstage proposals.
       * Proposing RSOs contact the Committee Chair expressing an interest in collaborating with UT.
 The RSO then sends a representative to a Committee meeting any time before the Mainstage proposal meeting to discuss the proposal with Committee.
       * Collaborations proposers are encouraged to meet with the Director of UT/TAPS and the TAPS Design Team to discuss their proposals.
 Proposers meet with the Managing Director to discuss rights, if applicable.
-      * Proposers turn in their proposal by Friday of 2<sup>nd</sup> Week by 5pm to the Committee Chair's mailbox and electronically, either by fileshare (Google Drive, Dropbox, etc. or emailed to [ut-committee@lists.uchicago.edu](mailto:ut-committee@lists.uchicago.edu)).
+      * Proposers turn in their proposal by Friday of 2<sup>nd</sup> Week by 5pm to the Committee Chair's mailbox and electronically, either by fileshare (Google Drive, Dropbox, etc. or emailed to [ut-committee@uchicago.edu](mailto:ut-committee@uchicago.edu)).
       * The proposal should include the following components:

           * Name and information about the RSO, and proposer, and their role in the organization.